We request authors to follow the format specified below while sending in their submissions.

 - Please address the mail subject as ‘Category, Issue – full name’, for example, ‘I Column, Power and Sexuality – (your full name)’ and email to – firstname.lastname@example.org.

 - Format: A Word document (doc or .docx) with English (UK) spellings.
 The font should be Times New Roman, 12 Point and single-spaced.

 - Please send us the author’s biography of no more than 100 words along with author’s picture.

 - While we do not pay for submissions, we trust that this will be a useful platform to share your experiences and contribute to our eMagazine.

 - Any material that disrespects human dignity or offends people on the basis of caste, class, gender, race, religious affiliation, sexual and gender identities or disabilities will be rejected.
 TARSHI also reserves the right to choose and accordingly edit any submission that does not meet its standards.
 We also reserve the right to add editor’s note to any post to contextualize it for our audience.

-- Submissions in TARSHI’s eMagazine, In Plainspeak are copyright protected and owned by TARSHI, unless the author has explicitly requested to retain their rights.
+Submissions in TARSHI’s eMagazine, In Plainspeak are copyright protected and owned by TARSHI, unless the author has explicitly requested to retain their rights.
 TARSHI may print the content to make available as handouts or digests of articles for students, NGOs, participants of trainings and other such audiences.
 TARSHI may also translate the published content into Hindi, and publish the content on social media including Facebook, Twitter, and similar online platforms.
 TARSHI may also share published articles with other publications from time to time for non-commercial use and reserves the right to allow title changes with our permission, and will inform authors where their articles are shared.

 - The author is however welcome to link to these articles in their personal blogs and websites, as long as TARSHI is credited.
 If the author would like to republish their work, please email for permission to email@example.com.